neelsmith/greek101/F22/announcements-archive.md

 # Announcements

+- **Reminder**: please include both question and answer in your written homework submissions.
 - **Oct 3**: check-in on nouns in Module 2 vocabulary, and on nominative and genitive forms of the demonstrative pronouns.
 - **Sept.
 29**:  Prepositions added to required vocabulary list for Module 2
 - **Sept.
 29**:  Please note revised deadlines: